Shar Pourdanesh

-Shahriar Pourdanesh (born July 19, 1970) is a former American football offensive lineman who played in the National Football League for the Washington Redskins, Pittsburgh Steelers, and Oakland Raiders from 1996 to 2001 when in 2001 a severe knee injury cut his career short.
-He is distinguished as being the first Iranian to play in the National Football League.
+Shahriar Pourdanesh (born July 19, 1970) is a former American football offensive lineman who played in the National Football League (NFL) for the Washington Redskins, Pittsburgh Steelers, and Oakland Raiders from 1996 to 2001 when in 2001 a severe knee injury cut his career short.
+He is distinguished as being the first Iranian to play in the National Football League (NFL).

-Early years
+Early life

 Pourdanesh is a graduate of University High School in Irvine, California.